westpoint-robotics/usma_mavros/docker/README.md

 It is designed to work with virtualized px4 images, such as [px4-gazebo-headless](https://github.com/JonasVautherin/px4-gazebo-headless)

-Once running, it will provide a ROS node that can interface with PX4 via UDP
+Once running, it will provide a ROS node that can interface with PX4 via UDP.

+This is based on the [px4-dev-ros-melodic toolchain provided by px4](https://hub.docker.com/r/px4io/px4-dev-ros-melodic), and adds arguments for easy FCU specification and delayed start.

 ## Build the PX4-MavRos container

 ```
+cd docker/
 docker build -t usma-robotics/mavros .
 ```